qmlbook/qmlbook_blog/README.md

 qmlbook
 =======

-The source code for the upcoming qml book
+The source code for the blog which accompanies the qmlbook